mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_configuration.rst

   * srid: Coordinate-system in EPSG-code
   * filter: Data filters for values ​​in a defined column, e.g. filter: interests = 'maps'

-* **openFormAfterEdit:** After creating a geometry the form popup is opened automatically to insert the attribute data (Default: true)
+* **openFormAfterEdit:** After creating a geometry the form popup is opened automatically to insert the attribute data (default: true)
 * **zoomScaleDenominator:** Zoom-scales to use for zooming to a feature.
 * **allowEditData:** Allow or disable functions to edit or remove data. [true/false].
 The Save button is always visible.
 * **allowDigitize:** Allow to save data [true/false].